laszlopandy/ynab-osx-messages-importer/README.md

 Presumably for privacy reasons, iOS doesn't allow apps to access SMS messages.
 To access them programmatically we have to use a Mac:

  * Enable `Text Message Forwarding` on your iPhone: https://support.apple.com/en-us/HT208386
- * Login to the Messages app on your Mac (using the same Apple ID as your phone).
+ * Login to the Messages app on your Mac using the same Apple ID as your phone.

 ## Example config
 Create a file `my-config.json` with your relevant YNAB details: